SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 [/slide]

-[slide]
+[slide hideTitle]
 # Adding CSS to HTML Documents

 There are three ways of inserting a style sheet:
-- External style sheet;
+- External style sheet
-- Internal style sheet;
+- Internal style sheet
-- Inline style.

 We already have covered the **Internal style sheet**.
 Now, let's see how we can add CSS to our HTML in other ways.